 The Montessori approach is holistic and aims to develop the whole child.
 Fundamental to the approach is the belief that a child's early years from birth to six are the period when they have the greatest capacity to learn.
 Maria Montessori saw that children learn best by doing and that happy self-motivated learners form positive images of themselves as confident, successful people.
 She created specially designed resources to foster independence and a love for learning from an early age.

 Further information regarding the Montessori philosophy can be found at The Montessori Philosophy | Montessori Foundation | MFA | IMC

 Within Pippa Pop-ins we use the following:

 These have been devised to outline the activities for the day and to help with the free flow of the school.
 Please note that the timetable is not ‘set in stone’.

-A monthly planner is devised incorporating the Early Years Foundation Stage, the children's interests, spontaneous activities, and learning objectives.
+A monthly planner is devised incorporating the Early Years Foundation Stage, the children's interests, spontaneous activities, and next steps.
 You may wish to look at this for reference and it can be found on the Classroom wall.

-All children will have a Learning Journey documenting their development.
-The teachers observe the children and use their professional knowledge, record observations and WOW moments of your child.
-We use an online package, which Parents can access to see their child’s Learning and development.
+All children will have online Learning Journey documenting their development.
+The teachers observe the children and use their professional knowledge, recording WOW moments with photographs or a video of your child.
+Parents have private access to see their child’s Learning and development.
 The photographs will be uploaded weekly.

 Children will start these when they are ready, usually in Transition class.
 The workbooks consist of a ‘My Name’ book, ‘My Weekend News’ book and ‘Little Learners’ book (Numbers and Letters).